Snow White's Enchanted Wish: 1983 version

-When guests left the cottage, they passed by the Queen who says "Soon I'll be fairest in the land."
-They then enter the Dwarfs' diamond mine, which is full of jewels of many colors.
+When guests left the cottage, they passed by the Queen who is spying on the festivities through the window.
+After a view of the Queen's castle in the distance, guests entered the Dwarfs' diamond mine, which is full of colorful jewels.
 Guests passed under a branch with two vultures perched on it and enter the Queen's castle.
-There, they see the Queen as she stands before a mirror with her back to the guests and beautiful reflection saying, "Magic Mirror on the wall..."
-She then turns and faces the guests.
-They see that she has become an ugly, green-eyed, toothless witch with a wart on her nose.
-"With this disguise, I'll fool them all!" she adds.
+The Queen is facing her mirror, saying, "Magic Mirror on the wall..." before turning around to reveal herself as a hideous witch, adding "With this disguise, I'll fool them all!"
 This effect is achieved by two models—one queen and one witch—rotating on different sides of the 'mirror', which is actually a sheet of transparent glass.
 Projections and LED lights created the effect of cobwebs and electricity running through the walls.
-Guests continued to pass through the castle laden with skeletons.
-Nearby, the Witch was accompanied by a raven in a dungeon where she was creating a poisoned apple for Snow White.
-She headed for the Dwarfs' cottage in a small boat.
+Guests went through the castle dungeon, laden with skeletons.
+They came to the Witch at her cauldron, creating a poisoned apple for Snow White.
+Upon turning a corner, guests encountered her again, emerging from a tunnel in a boat and enticing them with the apple.

-Guests wound their way through a menacing forest.
-Here, trees had ugly faces and branches like talons or grasping hands.
-Bats flew everywhere and logs resembled snapping crocodiles.
-The guests then turned toward the Seven Dwarfs' cottage.
-The door opened to reveal the Witch, who offered the guests the apple.
-Guests turned towards a mountainside where the Dwarfs pursued the Witch.
-Nearby, the Witch tried to roll a boulder down the mountain to crush the Dwarfs below.
-However, a strike of lightning caused her to tumble to her death; her scream was heard as guests exited the area.
+Guests wound their way through a menacing forest filled with sinister trees, bats flying around, and logs resembling crocodiles.
+Coming upon the Dwarfs' cottage, the door opened to reveal the Witch offering riders the apple again.
+Guests turned towards a mountainside where the Dwarfs pursued the Witch, who tried to roll a boulder down the mountain to crush the Dwarfs below.
+However, a strike of lightning caused her to tumble to her death, with her scream heard as guests exited the area.

 Returning to the boarding and debarkation area, guests passed a giant book featuring a silhouette of Snow White and her Prince with his horse as they wander away towards a castle.
 The words at the bottom of this picture read, "And they lived happily ever after."
-The guests then disembarked from the ride vehicles and return to Fantasyland.
+The guests then disembarked from the ride vehicles and returned to Fantasyland.

 The installation at Disneyland was manufactured by Arrow Development.

 This version of the attraction closed in January 2020.